nf-core/sarek/docs/usage.md

 ### Usage recommendation with AWS iGenomes

-Cache for each of this annotation tools are a resource separated from AWS iGenomes, which has its own structure and a frequent update cycle, so it is not recommended to put any cache for each of this annotation tools in your local AWS iGenomes folder.
+The cache for each of these annotation tools has its own structure and is frequently updated, therefore it is kept separate from AWS iGenomes.
+It is not recommended to put any cache for each of this annotation tools in your local AWS iGenomes folder.

 A classical organisation on a shared storage area might be: